SankaranarayananMurugan/spring-security-guide/20. DB Based UserDetailsService/README.md

 }
 ```

-Update `DbUserDetailsService` to implement `UserDetailsService` interface which requires us to implement only one method `loadUserByUsername()`.
+Update `DbUserDetailsService` by implementing `UserDetailsService` interface which requires us to implement its only one method `loadUserByUsername()`.
 And remove `loadAllUserDetails()` as we no longer require it.

 ```java
 @Override